Created by: Kristinn Magnusson

 The monthly trigger allows you to choose which months are enabled, and choose between specific days in a month or days of a week.

 For example, in our example above, we have (for some reason) chosen to execute on the 2nd and 7th of January and February at 9 pm.

 In this example, we have chosen to execute on the first and third Monday of every month, at 9 pm, starting from April 15th.

-Custom triggers is without a doubt our most complex trigger and can be used when the other triggers can't fulfill the requirements.
+Custom triggers are, without a doubt, our most complex triggers and can be used when the other triggers can't fulfil the requirements.

 With the custom trigger, you create a custom SQL query which returns when the schedule should execute.
 This can, for example, be used by financial institutions to execute on all banking days.
 In that case, the query could filter out executions by comparing dates to a bank holiday table.

 The help button provides detailed information about Custom triggers.